gfix

 MCP-native, host-agnostic

 Works with Claude Code today.
 Cursor, Codex, Aider, opencode, Continue, Gemini CLI — anything that speaks MCP — gets the same tool surface for free.
-BYO-key or host sampling.
+Uses the host model's sampling when available: your tokens, your suggestions, your budget.
+BYO-key for Anthropic, OpenAI, Gemini, or Ollama when the host can't sample.

 [×] how it works